smessie/Article-ESWC2024-DFDP/content/implementation.md

 Not all ontologies for describing forms do have a property to define the subject URI, eliminating option 6.
 This leaves us with options 1, 2, and 4 as the viable choices.
 Using a random UUID is a feasible solution, ensuring uniqueness, and serving as an ideal default subject URI.
-Prompting the user allows the user to enter a meaningful subject URI himself, which is also feasible.
+Prompting the user enables them to enter a relevant subject URI themselves, which is also feasible.
 Focusing solely on this option requires users to understand subject URIs, potentially complicating application use for those new to the Semantic Web.
 Our goal is to ensure ease of use for all.
 Using an existing subject is a good option, especially when there's a single subject, aligning with user expectations for data editing.
 With multiple subjects, selection becomes a challenge for users unfamiliar with the concept.